PRIYA2894/Data-Science-Portfolio/README.md

 Please contact me on Linkedin if you are looking to hire analyst.

 ## Contents
-### Notes on python
-These notes are for beginners for practicing python codes
 ### Micro Projects on python
 #### ML with logistic Regression on Analysis of car insurance case
 Predicting  for 1000 customers who were contacted during the current campaign, whether they will buy car insurance or not.